TIBCOSoftware/snappydata/docs/aqp.md

 * When accuracy of queries is not acceptable, add more samples using the common columns used in GroupBy/Where clauses as mentioned above.
 The system automatically picks the appropriate sample.

-> Note: The value of the QCS column should not be empty or set to null for stratified sampling, or an error may be reported when the query is executed.
+<Note> Note: The value of the QCS column should not be empty or set to null for stratified sampling, or an error may be reported when the query is executed.</Note>

 ## Running Queries